MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/price-rules.md

 ### Set line values to establish calculation rules and further refine the item selection

-The settings for each line on the **Lines** FastTab vary based on which kind of price rule you are working with.
+The settings for each line on the **Lines** FastTab vary based on which kind of pricing rule you are working with.
 The following settings and information may be available here:

 - **Line group type** – Shows whether the line applies to a specific *Group* of items or to *All* items.
 - **Line price attribute group** – If the **Line group type** is *Group*, then this column shows the name of the selected [line price attribute group](price-attribute-groups.md).